 When you’re solo and need to drill with resistance, there’s nothing better than a grappling dummy.
 Apart from a life partner, of course.
 The thing is that the best grappling dummy offers just enough resistance to make you work, yet not so much to throw you off perfect execution.
 This is exactly what we’re looking for when we’re doing drills.
 Plus the grappling dummy is never going to get tired or miss a drilling session.
 On top of everything, our guide has only the best deals for you, so the price is not going to be a factor.

 Finding the best grappling dummy is no easy feat, believe me!
 There are so many great products out there, that it is pretty easy to get lost.
 However, the most important thing is what you need, so we used this as our main selection criteria.
 For example, in BJJ we need a dummy that can work for throws, takedowns, groundwork, and perhaps even strikes if you’re into MMA or Combat Jiu-Jitsu.

 There are also plenty of other factors that you need to look out for, which we’ll go over later.
-For now, we’ll guide you through the best grappling dummy options fo 2019, so that you can find and order the perfect drilling partner for your Jiu-Jitsu journey.
+For now, we’ll guide you through the best grappling dummy options for 2021, so that you can find and order the perfect drilling partner for your Jiu-Jitsu journey.
 Here we go: